jconst/twilio-client-server/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)

-Then, in the app's settings, create the config vars `ACCOUNT_SID`, `AUTH_TOKEN`, `APP_SID` and set them to their corresponding values from your Twilio account.

 Or, if you prefer, you can also test using [ngrok](https://ngrok.com/).
 Just create an ngrok account & install it, then clone this repo and run `./start.sh any-subdomain-you-want`.
 The script will take you through the process.

 ####WARNING####